-Using t-testanalysis, Loratadine had a statistically significant (P> 0.05) effect on far lateral phoria 60 minutes and 120 minutes post administration.
+Using t-test analysis, Loratadine had a statistically significant (P> 0.05) effect on far lateral phoria 60 minutes and 120 minutes post administration.
 Its effect on lateral phoria at far after then was statistically insignificant.
 For lateral phoria at near, a statistically significant effect was only observed 60minutes after administration.
 Its effect was no longer significant after then.

-This statistically significant effect Loratadine on lateral phoria can be for by accounted its anticholinergic properties.
-Severalstudies^{9, 10, 13} have also reported this anticholinergic property of Loratadine, especially its anti-muscarinic effect.
-Loratadine will act as a competitive antagonist to the cholinergic pathway due to this anti-muscarinic effect14.
+This statistically significant effect of Loratadine on lateral phoria can be accounted for by its anticholinergic properties.
+Several studies have also reported this anticholinergic property of Loratadine, especially its anti-muscarinic effect.
+Loratadine will act as a competitive antagonist to the cholinergic pathway due to this anti-muscarinic effect.

-Pavan-Langston15 opined that antihistamines by virtue of their antimuscarinic properties could alter pupillary reactions such as pupillary direct and consensual responses to light and accommodation, and pupillary size thus inducing mydriasis.
+Pavan-Langston opined that antihistamines by virtue of their antimuscarinic properties could alter pupillary reactions such as pupillary direct and consensual responses to light and accommodation, and pupillary size thus inducing mydriasis.

-Jaanus16 also attested to these possible ocular side effects of systemically administered Loratadine adding that they could also cause paralysis of the ciliary muscle thus resulting in impairment of accommodation and decrease in accommodative convergence per change in accommodation (AC/A) ratio.
+Jaanus also attested to these possible ocular side effects of systemically administered Loratadine adding that they could also cause paralysis of the ciliary muscle thus resulting in impairment of accommodation and decrease in accommodative convergence per change in accommodation (AC/A) ratio.

-There was noother significant effect on lateral phoria at near after the statistically significant peak effect recorded 60minutes post administration.
-This isin contrast to what was seen at far and is probably due to the fact that there is increased accommodative effort which at near naturally opposes the decrease in AC/A ratio produced by Loratadine.
-This correlates with the findings of Borish17 who reported that a decrease in Ac/A ratio could compensated for by higher accommodative effort during near visual task.
+There was no other significant effect on lateral phoria at near after the statistically significant peak effect recorded 60minutes post administration.
+This is in contrast to what was seen at far and is probably due to the fact that there is increased accommodative effort at near naturally opposes the decrease in AC/A ratio produced by Loratadine.
+This correlates with the findings of Borish who reported that a decrease in Ac/A ratio could be compensated for by higher accommodative effort during near visual task.

 The peak effect of Loratadine on lateral phoria both at far and at near occurred 1hour (60 minutes) post administration of the drug.
-This is in accordance with the report of some studies^{9, 10} which also recorded a peak effect of Loratadine occurring 1 to 2 hours after its ingestion.
-There was a gradual recession in the magnitude of the drugs effect on lateral phoria both at far and near after thisperiod.
+This is in accordance with the report of some studies which also recorded a peak effect of Loratadine occurring 1 to 2 hours after its ingestion.
+There was a gradual recession in the magnitude of the drugs effect on lateral phoria both at far and near after this period.

-The effect of Loratadine on lateral phoria wastheinduction of a shift towards more exophoria.
-This shift towards exophoria may be as a result of ocular adverse effects such as mydriasis, inhibition of accommodation and blurred vision arising from anticholinergic (atropine-like) effect of antihistamines.
-Anti-histamines by virtue of their possession of this anti-cholinergic property willinhibit the parasympathetic innervations of the sphincter muscles of the iris and the ciliary muscles of the eve^{9, 14, 18}.
-This will cause pupil dilation and paralysis of the ciliary muscle19.
+The effect of Loratadine on lateral phoria was the induction of a shift towards more exophoria.
+This shift towards exophoria may be as a result of ocular adverse effects such as mydriasis, inhibition of accommodation and blurred vision arising from the anticholinergic (atropine-like) effect of antihistamines.
+Anti-histamines by virtue of their possession of this anti-cholinergic property will inhibit the parasympathetic innervations of the sphincter muscles of the iris and the ciliary muscles of the eye.
+This will cause pupil dilation and paralysis of the ciliary muscle.
 As a result, a decrease in amplitude of accommodation and hence AC/A ratio will occur.
-This reduction in accommodative convergence will thus give rise to latent outward deviation of the eyes (exophoria) 20.
-This is supported by the report of Grosvenor21 that a reduction in accommodation is usually associated with a decrease in amount of accommodative convergence and thus a shift of lateral phoria towards exo direction.
+This reduction in accommodative convergence will thus give rise to latent outward deviation of the eyes (exophoria) .
+This is supported by the report of Grosvenor that a reduction in accommodation is usually associated with a decrease in amount of accommodative convergence and thus a shift of lateral phoria towards exo direction.